ArtifactForms/MeshLibCore/documentation/workspace.md

 **The basic concept:**

 We start with a fundamental shape, like a cube.
 Then, we sequentially apply different modifiers.
-These modifiers perform operations such as bevel vertices, drilling holes, subdividing the mesh, or adding thickness.
+These modifiers perform operations such as bevel vertices, punching holes, subdividing the mesh, or adding thickness.

 **A concrete example:**